 Title :

-Charpora Bay, Morjim
+Chapora Bay, Morjim

 Description :

 An eco-conscious and educational Ocean Biodiversity Tour by Terra Conscious takes you to the Arabian Sea in search of humpback dolphins, jellyfish and other fascinating marine life.
-This morning experience at Charpora Bay, Morjim is a treat for the entire family.
+This morning experience at Chapora Bay, Morjim is a treat for the entire family.

 Title :

-Otter Island
+Chorao Island

 Description :

-A ferry to Chorao Island takes you to the home of Goa’s playful, smooth-coated resident otters, listed as a vulnerable species on the IUCN Red List.
+A ferry ride to Chorao Island takes you to the home of Goa’s playful, smooth-coated resident otters, listed as a vulnerable species on the IUCN Red List.
 On a guided nature tour with refreshments, watch the elusive creatures scurry across river banks, while also spotting wild boars, mongoose, jackals and porcupines.
 The Wild Otters Research has a dormitory-style jungle camp on the island that is a great place for families with kids to stay and learn about the species.

 Title :